 It’s in a sorry state.
 It’s missing a staircase and almost all of its admirable original features have gone.
 The sashes have been replaced with casements, there are boiler vents protruding from the brickwork, and there is concrete absolutely everywhere.
 The lower floor has been shut up for thirty years and is riddled with damp and the upper floors are filthy.
 But it is structurally sound, despite its appearance, and has more promise than a Cambridge graduate with a double first.

-We bought it, of course, and so began the long, tortuous road to completion.
+We bought it, and so began the long, tortuous road to completion.
 The Japanese knotweed in the garden caused all sorts of legal problems and the probate delayed exchange for weeks.
 We spent five tumultuous months terrified an unscrupulous developer would get wind of the house and whip it out from under our feet like a magician with a tablecloth.
 Our eventual exchange of contracts earlier this month was accompanied more by sighs of relief than squeals of excitement.

 Since then we’ve been planning furniture layouts in our heads and have troubled over where to put the shower room.
 We’ve hired an architect and have decided where the Christmas tree will go.
 There are rumours of a pizza oven and I know my desk will overlook the beautiful, South-facing garden.
 I’m excited about having a bathroom with a window and not having to eat in my sitting room.
 I’m very much looking forward to exploring a new area and having a new project.